 What is exactly a Chuck Eye steak?
 Let’s find out!

 5. London Broil Steak

-This dish is a specialty from America not from London as the name might confuse you, right?
-London Broil steak is a cooking style by broiling the well-marinated beef.
-The chef will cut the steak into tasty slices.
+Unlike what its name suggests, this is a specialty from America.
+London Broil steak is a cooking style by broiling the well-marinated beef, in which the chef cuts the steak into tasty slices.

 The steak is the top-round cut from the cow’s rear.
 Some butchers sell Flank steaks under the London Broil steak label, so you need to clarify this with the seller.

 Then, the chef will grill or broil the steak depending on the order.
-The steak is often cooked to medium rare for the best savory experience.
+It is often cooked to medium rare for the best savory experience.
 Before serving, the chef will slice across the grain for a perfect softness in each piece.

 6. Tomahawk Steak

-Wow!
 This steak is a superb choice for your upcoming meal.
 Tomahawk Steak is a bone-in Ribeye Steak that weighs around one to two kilograms.
-This steak has its bold flavor from the bone but requires more steps to process and cook the steak.
+This steak has its bold flavor from the bone, but it requires more steps to process and cook.

 Tomahawk Steak is large with a thick body that can feed around three to four people, depending on the cut.
 The dish is a wonderful choice to light up a dinner party or an exploding dinner table.

 Tomahawk Steakis quite large, so you might ask if you can store the steak in the freezer.
 Well, you just need an airtight container, and the steak will stay fresh for three months in the freezer.